Maintenance downtime scheduled through Dec. 12

 Due to scheduled maintenance, the QualityNet Secure Portal is currently unavailable, preventing data submission and access to other QualityNet applications.
 Downtime is tentatively scheduled to continue through 11:59 p.m.
 EST on Monday, Dec.
 12.

 The publicly reported 30-day risk-standardized mortality measures include:

-The Centers for Medicare & Medicaid Services (CMS) 30-day mortality measures assess a broad set of healthcare activities that affect patients' well-being.
-Patients who receive high-quality care during their hospitalizations and their transition to the outpatient setting will likely have improved outcomes, such as survival, functional ability, and quality of life.
+The Centers for Medicare & Medicaid Services’ (CMS’s) 30-day risk-standardized mortality measures assess a broad set of healthcare activities that affect patients' well-being.
+Patients who receive high-quality care during their hospitalizations and their transition to the outpatient setting will likely have better outcomes, such as survival, functional ability, and quality of life.

 Questions and Comments

-CMS has contracted with Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE) to support the implementation of these measures.
-Send questions about the mortality measures to Yale at: email@example.com.
-To ensure proper handling of inquiries, please reference the specific measure(s) and the specific program(s) to which your questions relate.
+CMS contracted with Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE) to develop, reevaluate, and support the implementation of these measures.
+Please submit questions about the mortality measures to: firstname.lastname@example.org.
+To ensure proper handling of inquiries, please specify the measure(s) and program(s) to which your questions are related.
 Do NOT submit patient-identifiable information (e.g., Date of Birth, Social Security Number, Health Insurance Claim Number) to this address.

 For additional questions about the Hospital IQR Program, please contact the QualityNet Help Desk at email@example.com.